-Jack DuVall is the President and founding Director of the International Center on Nonviolent Conflict.
-He was the Executive Producer of the two-part Emmy-nominated PBS television series, “A Force More Powerful,” and co-author of the companion book of the same name (Palgrave/St. Martin’s Press 2001).
+Jack DuVall is Senior Counselor and Founding Director of the International Center on Nonviolent Conflict.
+From 2002 through 2013, he served as President of ICNC.
+Prior to that, from 1997 through 2001, he collaborated with Peter Ackerman and Steve York in developing the documentary television series “A Force More Powerful,” of which he was executive producer, and was co-author of the companion book of the same name (Palgrave/St. Martin’s Press 2001).

-Mr. DuVall has spoken often at universities and policy institutes, including Antioch College, the Carnegie Council on Ethics and International Affairs, Collegium Civitas (Warsaw), Columbia University, Dalhousie University (Nova Scotia), Harvard Divinity School, the Justice Institute of British Columbia, Kansas State University, the Monterey Institute of International Studies, the Palestine Center (Washington, D.C.), Princeton University, the Salon international des Initiatives de Paix à la Cité des sciences et de l'industrie de la Villette (Paris), the Southampton Institute (UK), Stanford University, Swarthmore College, the University of Calgary (Alberta), the University of California at Berkeley, the University of Denver, the University of Melbourne (Australia), the University of Minnesota, the University of North Carolina, the University of Rochester, the University of Sydney (Australia), the University of Queensland (Australia), the University of Waterloo (Ontario), Vanderbilt University, the Whitlam Institute of the University of Western Sydney (Australia), and the World Electronic Media Forum 2004 (Geneva, Switzerland).
+Mr. DuVall has spoken often at universities and policy institutes, including Cambridge University, the Carnegie Council on Ethics and International Affairs (New York), the Center on Democracy, Development and the Rule of Law at Stanford University, Harvard Divinity School, the Ibn Khaldun Center for Development Studies (Cairo), the International Peace & Security Institute’s Bologna Symposium (Italy), the Justice Institute of British Columbia, McGill University (Canada), the Monterey Institute of International Studies, the National Press Club of New Zealand, the Palestine Center (Washington, D.C.), the Robert S. Strauss Center for International Security and Law at the University of Texas, the Salon International des Initiatives de Paix (Paris), the Southampton Institute (UK), Stanford University, the University of California at Berkeley, the University of Melbourne (Australia), the University of Virginia Law School, the Whitlam Institute of the University of Western Sydney (Australia), the Woodrow Wilson School of Public & International Affairs at Princeton University, and Yale University.

-Mr. DuVall has also also been a public television executive and writer.
-For 16 years he developed and executive-produced non-fiction television programming, with clients including the Turner Broadcasting System, The Learning Channel, KCET/Los Angeles, WTVS/Detroit, the Colonial Williamsburg Foundation, the Committee on the Constitutional System, and over 30 other commercial television and non-profit organizations.
-Mr. DuVall was also Vice President for Program Resources of WETA, Washington, DC, and previously was Director of Corporate Relations of the University of Chicago; Director of Industry Compliance, Cost of Living Council (Executive Office of the President), and an officer in the U.S. Air Force.
-His writing includes speeches for U.S. presidential candidates in four national campaigns.
+Prior to his professional work in the field of nonviolent action and civil resistance, Mr. DuVall was a public television executive and writer.
+Independently he helped develop non-fiction television programming and related educational applications for the Turner Broadcasting System, The Learning Channel, KCET/Los Angeles, the British Consulate General in Los Angeles, the Colonial Williamsburg Foundation, the Committee on the Constitutional System, and over 30 other commercial television and non-profit organizations.
+Mr. DuVall was also Vice President for Program Resources of WETA, Washington, D.C. from 1985 to 1989, and previously was Director of Corporate Relations of the University of Chicago (1980-1985).

-A native of California, he holds a B.A. degree (cum laude) from Colgate University and has served as a member of the Board of Sponsors of the Rev. Dr. Martin Luther King, Jr. International Chapel at Morehouse College (Atlanta, Georgia) and as an associate of the Centre for Justice and Peace Development at Massey University (Auckland, New Zealand).
+A native of California, Mr. DuVall holds a B.A. degree (cum laude) from Colgate University, has served as a member of the Board of Sponsors of the Rev. Dr. Martin Luther King, Jr. International Chapel at Morehouse College (Atlanta, Georgia) and as an associate of the Centre for Justice and Peace Development at Massey University (Auckland, New Zealand).

 |< Prev||Next >|